nayladwn/NaylaDewanti_DECO2300_2025/Prototype 3/README.md

 | 6.
 Post-test questions + interview | 3–5 min | Ask for feedback and thoughts.                                                             |
 | 7.
 Debrief                         | 30 sec  | Thank them and explain the purpose again.                                                  |

-## What Success Looks Like

-* Users can complete all tasks without needing much help.
-* They describe the interactions as “easy,” “fun,” or “natural.”
-* Everyone finishes within about 10 minutes.
-* They show minimal confusion or hesitation.
-* Positive feedback in the questionnaire and comments.